rvicedomini/strainberry/README.md

 conda env create -n sberry --file environment.yml
 ```

-It is also advised to include Strainberry directory in your PATH environment variable by adding the following line to your `~/.bashrc` file:
+To make the `strainberry` command available, it is advised to include the absolute path of Strainberry's directory in your PATH environment variable by adding the following line to your `~/.bashrc` file:
 ```
 export PATH=/path/to/strainberry:${PATH}
 ```